DANUBIUS-RI: International Centre for Advanced Studies on River-Sea Systems

 DANUBIUS-RI is currently organised as a distributed infrastructure with partners from sixteen European countries.
 The GeoEcoMar research institute in Romania coordinates DANUBIUS-RI.
 The “hub” and data center is also to be located there.

 In addition, a technology transfer office is located in Ireland and four thematic “nodes” are distributed at different locations in Europe.
-These nodes plan and coordinate the core scientific elements of DANUBIUS-RI: Observation systems (Plymouth Marine Laboratory, UK), Analytics (German Federal Institute of Hydrology, Germany), Modelling (Institute of Marine Sciences, Italy) and Socio-Economics of river-sea systems (Deltares, Netherlands).
+These nodes plan and coordinate the core scientific elements of DANUBIUS-RI: Observation (UK), Analysis (Germany), Modelling (Italy) and Socio-Economics of river-sea systems (Netherlands).

-Currently the river-sea systems at eight locations (“supersites”) used as examples are under investigation: the upper, middle and lower Danube, Elbe, Thames, Ebro, Po and Nestos, as well as their adjacent seas.
+Currently, river-sea systems at 12 locations (“supersites”) are under investigation: upper, middle and lower Danube, middle and lower Rhine, Elbe, Thames, Tay, Guadalquivir, Ebro, Po and Nestos, as well as their adjacent seas.
 The inclusion of other supersites is possible under certain conditions.

 DANUBIUS-RI Receives the European Quality Seal